pulp-platform/pulpino/fpga/README.md

    Otherwise see section "get started" above.

 2. Currently the only method to load a program into the PULPino system is via SPI.
-Linux uses its SPI master to communicate with PULPinos SPI slave and writes directly into the instruction and data memory of PULPino.
+Linux uses its SPI master to communicate with PULPino's SPI slave and writes directly into the instruction and data memory of PULPino.
-   The spiload program which can be found under sw/spi_loader takes care of this.
+   The spiload program which can be found under sw/apps/spiload takes care of this.

-3. Compile the spi_loader application for the ZYNQ.
+3. Compile the spiload application for the ZYNQ.
-   Just type `make` inside the sw/spi_loader folder.
+   Just type `make` inside the sw/apps/spiload folder.

 4. Transfer this program to the ZYNQ.
 We suggest using scp, but any other method works as well of course.